arduino/docs-content/content/retired/01.boards/arduino-tian/content.md

 ### Input and Output

 It is not possible to access the I/O pins of the Atheros AR9342\.
 All I/O lines are tied to the Atmel SAMD21\.
-The Atheros is connected a usb hub with 4 ports (see the block diagram) to which are connected the Bluetooth, memory eMMCs, the SAMD21 and the USB Host port.
+The Atheros is connected a usb hub with 4 ports (see the block diagram) to which are connected the Bluetooth®, memory eMMCs, the SAMD21 and the USB Host port.

 Each of the 20 digital i/o pins on the Tian can be used as an input or output, using pinMode(), digitalWrite(), and digitalRead() functions.
 They operate at 3.3 volts.
 Each pin can provide or receive a maximum of 40 mA and has an internal pull-up resistor (disconnected by default) of 20-50 kOhms.
 In addition, some pins have specialized functions: